lovetoys/lovetoys/README.md

 An entity can be contained by the same system multiple times in different target pools if it matches the varying component constellations.

 #### System:update(dt)
 - **dt** (Number) - The time passed since the last update, in seconds.

 This function is going to be called by the engine every tick.

 #### System:draw()
 This method is going to be called by the engine every draw.

 #### System:onAddEntity(entity)
 - **entity** (Entity) - The entity added

-Overwrite this method in your system subclass.
-It will get called every time an entity gets added to the system.
+Overwrite this method in your system if you want to react when new entities are added to it.

 ### Engine

-The engine is the most important part of our framework and the most frequently used interface.
+The engine is the most important part of the lovetoys and the most frequently used interface.
 It manages all entities, systems and their requirements, for you.

 #### Engine()
 Creates a new engine object.
-Every engine containes a rootEntity which becomes parent of all entities, as long as they don't have a particular parent specified.
+Every engine creates a rootEntity which becomes parent of all entities that don't have a parent yet.

 #### Engine:getRootEntity()

-Returns the rootEntity entity, to get its children or add/remove components.
+Returns the root entity.
+Modify it to your needs!

 #### Engine:addSystem(system, type)
 - **system** (System) - Instance of the system to be added
 - **type** (String) - optional; Should be either "draw" or "update"

 This function registers the system in the engine.
 The systems' functions will be called in the order they've been added.
 As long as the system implements either the `update` or the `draw` function, lovetoys will guess the `type` parameter for you.
-If a system implements both, draw and update function, you will need to specify the `type` and add the system twice, once to draw and once to update.
+**Note:** If a system implements both `draw` and `update` functions, you will need to specify the `type` and add the system twice, once to draw and once to update.
 Otherwise lovetoys couldn't know in what order to execute the `update` and `draw` methods.

 #### Engine:stop(system)
 - **system** (String) - the name of the system

 If you want a system to stop, just call this function.
 It's draw/update function won't be called anymore until you start it again.

 #### Engine:start(system)
 - **system** (String)
     the name of the system

 Call this to start a stopped system.

 #### Engine:toggleSystem(system)
 - **system** (String)
     the name of the system

 If the system is running, stop it.
 If it is stopped, start it.

 #### Engine:addEntity(entity)
 - **entity** (Entity) - Instance of the Entity to be added

 Adds an entity to the engine and registers it with all systems that are interested in its component constellation.